metaplex-foundation/developer-hub/src/pages/core/plugins/royalties.md

 This plugin can be used on both the `MPL Core Asset` and the `MPL Core Collection`.

-When assigned to both MPL Core Asset and the MPL Core Collection the MPL Core Asset Royalties Plugin will take precedence over the MPL Core Collection Plugin known as a plugin overide.
+When assigned to both MPL Core Asset and the MPL Core Collection the MPL Core Asset Royalties Plugin will take precedence over the MPL Core Collection Plugin.

 ## Works With